-1. Offers academic breadth and depth
+1. International Baccalaureate offers academic breadth and depth

 Students who graduate with an IB Diploma report feeling prepared for the rigours of university coursework.
 The IB helps students to develop strong skills in critical reasoning, creative problem solving, and time management.
 Of course, these are valuable skills in any work or study setting, but especially relevant at university.

-2. Creates independent learners and strong writers
+2. IB creates independent learners and strong writers

 Students who are part of an IB programme at an international school are encouraged to think independently and critically, to find their own voice.
 Through inquiry-based learning, students think through issues and create solutions after thoughtful research and inquiry.
 Students who graduate with an IB diploma are required to perform independent research as part of an in-depth 4,000 word extended essay.

-3. Cultivates an international mindset
+3. IB cultivates an international mindset

 Through classroom discussion, travel experiences, and acquiring languages, an international education fosters an environment where students develop a diverse world view as well as an appreciation for people and cultures around the globe.
 An international mindset is a crucial asset in today’s globalised world and can help differentiate students when applying to universities.

-4. Encourages critical thinking
+4. IB encourages critical thinking

-5. Provides meaningful experiences beyond the classroom
+5. IB provides meaningful experiences beyond the classroom

 The concept of service to others, both locally and globally, is a cornerstone of the IB programmes.
-Service is not taught nor learned in isolation; rather, students engage with their local communities in trash clean-ups, climate change action and more.
+Service is not taught nor learned in isolation; rather, students engage with their local communities in trash clean-ups, climate change action, and more.
 And, as students grow and learn, their experiences can span the globe and directly impact communities for the better.